University of Bolton partners with awards to celebrate levelling up champions

 Back to menu

-The University of Bolton is offering a huge range of support for its students during the nationwide lockdown.
+The University of Bolton is offering a huge range of student support for its students during the nationwide lockdown.

 University of Bolton staff continue to work hard to ensure a ‘Covid-secure’ campus access is offered to students who are vulnerable or do not have proper study facilities at home, such as broadband or computers.